Marie was born in Paris and is a third generation jewelry dealer who grew up in a world of Russian treasures.

 Meanwhile, the head of the Russian department at Park Avenue Christie’s (the flagship American location) heard about Marie’s quick rise in the company and put two and two together.

-Realizing that this talented young woman was also the daughter of noted scholar and Hillwood Director Roy D.R.
+Realizing that this talented young woman was also the daughter of noted Hillwood Director Roy D.R.
 Betteley, and that her significant background was being applied to cataloging tasks, she brought Marie to work with her in the Russian department.
 It could not have been a more ideal fit – as Marie shares:

 Even when I was cataloging gems, I was always most attracted to those from Russia.
 Historically, Russia had the richest court in Europe, but because so many treasures were melted down or simply disappeared during the revolution, I knew there was a story behind each piece.
 Wondering about that story sparked my interest even further.